 Guest Post by Willis Eschenbach

 Figure 2.
 Location of Majuro (the capital), Kwajalein, and Wake Island in the Marshall Islands.
-Australia is at lower left.
-Papua New Guinea is the large turkey-shaped island at center left.
+Australia is at the lower left.
+Papua New Guinea is the large turkey-shaped island at center-left.
 The islands in the chain to the right of Papua New Guinea are the Solomon Islands

 Now, what do we know about the sea levels at those points?
 Here are the three records.
 I’ve spliced together the recent and the previous record at Majuro (Majuro B and Majuro C), as they are nearly identical in their overlap periods.
 Here are the three records.